 The law prohibits all forms of forced or compulsory labor, except as legal punishment for such offenses as robbery, fraud, or tax evasion or as specified by law.
 The government did not effectively enforce these laws.

-Government-compelled forced labor occurred during the cotton harvest, when local authorities striving to meet nationally set production quotas applied varying amounts of pressure to heads of governmental organizations, private businesses, and educational institutions to mobilize third-course college and lyceum students (generally, but not always, over the age of 18), teachers, medical workers, government personnel, military personnel, and nonworking segments of the population to pick cotton in most parts of the country.
-Adults typically earned around 220 soum ($0.09) per 2.2 pounds of cotton picked.
-Adults were expected to pick 120 to 154 pounds per day.
-The resulting daily wage was 12,000 to 15,400 soum ($5.80 to $6.90) per day.
+Government-compelled forced labor occurred during the cotton harvest.
+Local authorities striving to meet nationally set production quotas pressured heads of governmental organizations, private businesses, and educational institutions to mobilize third-course college and lyceum students (generally over age 18), teachers, medical workers, government personnel, military personnel, and nonworking segments of the population to pick cotton.
+Adults were expected to pick 120 to 154 pounds per day, with the resulting daily wage between 15,400 to 18,200 soum ($5.80 to $6.90) per day.
 While the earnings’ dollar equivalents were offered at the official government rate, at the prevailing black market rate used in the country due to the difficulty with obtaining official conversion, dollar equivalent earnings are approximately half of those at the official rate.
-Working conditions varied greatly by region.
-There continued to be scattered reports of inadequate food and lodging, and there were also reports of students without access to clean drinking water.
+Working conditions varied greatly by region and farm.
+There continued to be scattered reports of inadequate food and lodging, and some students reportedly worked the harvest without access to clean drinking water.

-The scope of such mobilizations differed significantly from region to region.
-For the third consecutive year, the government effectively forbade the mobilization of children under 15.
-For the first time, the government also attempted to enforce a prohibition on the mobilization of children under 18, although in the last weeks of the cotton harvest some local authorities mobilized 16- and 17-year-old students.
+The scope of adult mobilizations differed significantly from region to region.
+For the second consecutive year, the government effectively forbade the systemic mobilization of children under age 18; although in the last weeks of the cotton harvest some local authorities mobilized 16- and 17-year-old students.

 Despite official statements that the government would prohibit the mobilization of teachers and doctors in the 2015 harvest, such mobilizations continued.
-Credible reports suggested that the forced mobilization of adult state workers during the cotton harvest increased over the previous year to compensate for the loss of underage workers.
-Authorities continued to expect many teachers and school administrators to participate in the harvest, either as supervisors or cotton pickers.
+Credible reports suggested that the forced mobilization of adult state workers during the cotton harvest increased during the year to compensate for the loss of underage workers.
+Authorities continued to expect many teachers and school administrators to participate in the harvest, as either supervisors or cotton pickers.
 The majority of schools, colleges, and lyceums remained open with a reduced faculty, but there were reports of colleges being closed or cancelling classes in certain regions due to staffing shortages.
 Similar conditions prevailed in the medical sector, as hospitals and clinics were understaffed for the duration of the cotton season.
-The loss of public–sector workers during the cotton harvest adversely affected communities, as medical procedures often were deferred and essential public services delayed.
+The loss of public-sector workers during the cotton harvest adversely affected communities, as medical procedures often were deferred and essential public services delayed.

-There were isolated reports the government forced teachers, students, including children (see section 7.c.), employees in private businesses, and others to work in construction, non-cotton agriculture, and cleaning streets and parks.
+There were isolated reports the government forced teachers, students (including children), employees in private businesses, and others to work in construction, non-cotton agriculture, and cleaning streets and parks (see section 7.c.).

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The law does not explicitly provide authority for inspectors from the Ministry of Labor and Social Protection to enforce the child labor laws, which is a shared responsibility of the Ministry of Labor and Social Protection, the prosecutor general, the Ministry of the Interior, and the Ministry of the Interior’s general criminal investigators.
-As in 2013 the Office of the Prime Minister took the lead role in coordinating enforcement of its decree to keep children out of cotton fields and in mobilizing health and education workers.
-Local officials often participated by forming monitoring groups to ensure that parents and schools did not allow their children to pick cotton.
+The Office of the Prime Minister took the lead role in coordinating enforcement of labor decrees to keep children out of cotton fields and in mobilizing health and education workers.
+Local officials often reportedly participated by forming monitoring groups to ensure that parents and schools did not allow their children to pick cotton.
 It was unclear whether the Ministry of the Interior conducted inspections in the agricultural sector.
 There were no known prosecutions for child labor during the year.
-As noted above, forced child labor was employed during the cotton harvest, although at a diminished level from previous years.

-Children worked in the cultivation and picking of cotton.
-In contrast with past years, however, the presence of 15- to 18-year-old children was the result of localized occurrences rather than nationwide mobilization.
-During the fall harvest, some administrators closed colleges and universities.
-Officials at some universities sent students to pick cotton for as long as up to eight weeks, during which time they stayed in tented work camps or schools near the fields a long distance away from the university.
+Although some children still worked in the cultivation and picking of cotton, unlike in previous years, their presence was the result of localized or individual occurrences rather than nationwide mobilization.
+During the fall harvest, some administrators reportedly closed colleges and universities.
+Officials at some universities sent students to pick cotton for as long as eight weeks, during which time they stayed in tented work camps or schools near the fields a long distance away from the university.
 Some activists attempting to monitor living conditions for student workers in these areas reported interference by law enforcement, including through physical abuse.

-There were some students as young as age 10 working in the fields, although these cases appeared to be uncommon and largely did not appear to be cases of government labor mobilizations.
-Authorities generally took steps to address these reports, but there were isolated unconfirmed reports of several mobilizations of entire classrooms of children under age 15.
+Some students as young as age 10 worked in the fields, although these cases appeared to be uncommon and largely did not appear to be cases of government labor mobilizations.
+Authorities generally took steps to address these reports, but there were isolated reports of several mobilizations of entire classrooms of children under age 15 on weekends and holidays.
 The government continued to mobilize third-course college and lyceum students, sometimes for weeks at a time, resulting in the disruption of classes.
 Most third-course students were generally age 18 or older.
 There were reports, however, that this practice resulted in the incidental mobilization of 17-year-old students in the same class.
-In the last weeks of the cotton harvest, some local authorities in the provinces of Jizzakh and Syrdaryo, as well as in the Autonomous Republic of Karakalpakstan, mobilized 16- to 17-year-old students for up to two weeks in contravention of the national decree.
-As in past years, there were individual reports that educational institutions threatened to expel students who did not participate in the harvest or that required students to sign statements indicating their “voluntary” participation in the harvest.
+In the last weeks of the cotton harvest, some local authorities in Jizzakh reportedly mobilized 16- to 17-year-old students for up to two weeks in contravention of the national decree.
+As in past years, there were individual reports that educational institutions threatened to expel students who did not participate in the harvest or required students to sign statements indicating their “voluntary” participation in the harvest.